salomon-alvarez/marketing_campaigns/README.md

 ### Campaign Performance

 #### Conversion Rates
-An analysis of the conversion rates across the five campaigns revealed clear differences in customer responsiveness:

 | Campaign   | Conversion Rate (%) |
 |------------|----------------------|
 | Campaign 4 | 7.45                 |